hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_global.rst

 Once the plugins have been created, their Parameters can be modified as described in the `Accessing Parameters`_ section.
-The organization of plugins into a WorkflowTree are covered in the section :ref:`workflow_tree`.
+The organization of plugins into a WorkflowTree are covered in the section :ref:`WorkflowTree manual
+<workflow_tree>`.

 .. _pydidas_qsettings: